 |$10,000.01 – $15,000||Justice Court|

 |$15,000.01 and higher||District Court|

 In the event the case proceeds to trial and ends with a victory for the plaintiff (employee), the court may order the employer to pay such damages as:

 Furthermore, the employer may be ordered to pay punitive damages as well if the employer maliciously or otherwise intentionally deprived the employee of reimbursement despite knowing the employee was entitled to it.

 Call a Nevada labor law attorney…

 Does your employer owe you money for a work-related expense?
 Or did you use your own vehicle to drive for work-related business and not get reimbursed for the miles?

-Call our Las Vegas employment attorneys at 702-DEFENSE (702-333-3673).
+Call our Las Vegas employment attorneys.
 We will try to settle the matter with your employer.
 Or if necessary, we can file a lawsuit and fight for full reimbursement as well as punitive damages.